 I can’t count the number of times I’ve started making a recipe, just to realize I’m low on butter.
 But as it turns out, coconut oil can be a wonderful substitute for the stuff.

 Coconut Oil Chocolate Chip Cookies have a slight coconutty flavor, but it’s very mild.
+Refined coconut oil doesn’t really have a coconut flavor, it’s very neutral and is the best kind to use in this recipe.
 In fact, most people who try these will be surprised that there’s no butter in them at all.

 The rest of the recipe is pretty standard.
 Granulated and brown sugar, eggs, vanilla, flour, salt, baking soda, and chocolate chips round out the rest of the ingredients.

 Keep in mind that this recipe is great for anyone who’s lactose intolerant or has a dairy allergy.
 Made with sensitivity-friendly chocolate chips, these Dairy Free Chocolate Chip Cookies are perfect to share.

 Try pairing these cookies with an ice cold glass of almond milk or coffee for a scrumptious treat.
 After all, no one should feel deprived, especially during the holidays!